In-State/Out-of-State Tuition Policy

 Attendance at an educational institution, albeit a continuous and long-term experience, is interpreted as temporary residence.
 Therefore, a student neither gains nor loses resident status solely by such attendance.

 The University has been authorized to make determinations for in-state/out-of-state classifications for its individual students, either at the time of initial enrollment, or as the result of a petition for reclassification.
-The Office of Admissions is designated to make these determinations for the University.
-Contact the Office of Admissions, 1000 Asp Avenue, Norman, OK 73019-4076 or (405) 325-2252 for petition forms or questions concerning resident classification.
-Petition forms are also on the Web at Petition for In-state Tuition Classification PDF.
+The Office of Admissions and Recruitment is designated to make these determinations for the University.
+If you have questions concerning resident classification You may contact the Office of Admissions & Recruitment, 1000 Asp Avenue, Norman, OK 73019-4076 or (405) 325-2252 with questions concerning resident classification.

-Each residency petition is judged on its own merit using the guidelines and regulations established by the Oklahoma State Regents for Higher Education (OSRHE) (PDF) .
+Each residency petition is judged on its own merit using the guidelines and regulations established by the Oklahoma State Regents for Higher Education (OSRHE) (PDF) (3.18 In-state/out-of-state Status of Enrolled Students).
 It is the student's responsibility to provide documentation to support a petition for in-state tuition classification.
 Petitions that are not supported by sufficient documentation will be denied.

 Supporting Evidence or Documentation

-Actions such as the following may help to support an application for resident tuition status insofar as they apply to the Basic Definition of Resident Status: maintaining a permanent home/domicile in Oklahoma for at least 12 months prior to the first day of class attendance at any Oklahoma institution of higher education; listing Oklahoma as your tax state with the military; Oklahoma automobile registration and driver's license; evidencing in some convincing way intent to remain in Oklahoma indefinitely after graduation (in other than a graduate student capacity); owning property and paying state property taxes, voter registration.
+Actions such as the following may help to support an application for resident tuition status insofar as they apply to the Basic Definition of Resident Status: maintaining a permanent home/domicile in Oklahoma for at least 12 months prior to the first day of class attendance at any Oklahoma institution of higher education; Oklahoma automobile registration and driver's license; evidencing in some convincing way intent to remain in Oklahoma indefinitely after graduation (in other than a graduate student capacity); owning property and paying state property taxes, voter registration.
 All of these things will be taken into consideration as part of a petition for in-state tuition classification, but are not, in and of themselves, sufficient to establish residency.

 The issue of intent to remain in Oklahoma after completing one's education is important in reclassifying financially independent adult students.
 Each individual must present his or her own special set of circumstances, along with documentation, to support the contention that he or she intends to remain in Oklahoma after graduation or ceasing to enroll as a student.
 Verification of full-time employment after graduation is an example of documentable intent to remain; however, verification of future employment should be no more than one calendar year prior to the expected graduation date.
 This is not the only means to establish this intent.
 All materials and circumstances presented by the student will be considered, but the evidence must clearly and convincingly show a student's intent to stay in Oklahoma.